 Swargadwari Temple Nepal , Find your way to Heaven

-Among many holy places in Nepal, Swargadwari is one of them.
+Swargadwari is one of the many holy places in Nepal.
 Swargadwari temple is situated at an elevation of 2121 meters from sea level.
-This temple is located in the famous district “Pyuthan”.
+This temple is located in the famous district “Of Pyuthan.”
 Visitors and trekkers believe the Pyuthan district is the gateway to heaven.
 The name Swargadwari is a Nepali word in which “Swarga” means “Heaven” and “Dwar” means “Gate or Door”.
-Swargadwari falls on the western side of Nepal so people-visiting Swargadwari is comparatively lesser than other sites in Nepal.
+Swargadwari falls on the western side of Nepal, so the number of people visiting Swargadwari is comparatively lower than other sites in Nepal.

 History of Swargadwari Temple

-Locals believe that although the physical body of the guru has left his disciplines and his good work will be carried forward.
-The place where the dead body of the guru was buried, is now a meditation spot.
+Locals believe that although the guru’s physical body has left his discipline, his excellent work will be carried forward.
+The place where the guru’s dead body was buried is now a meditation spot.

 Interested to Travel in Nepal?
 Make Free Inquiry !

 Another history of Swargadwari arises from the Rolpa.
 Narayan Gautama was a leprosy patient.
-He arrived at Swargadwari temple and started living there.
-He was also practicing yoga and meditation.
+He arrived at the Swargadwari temple and started living there.
+He also practiced yoga and meditation.
 After that, his leprosy was slowly cured.
-Therefore, he started the sacrificial fire on the full moon day on the month of Bishak, which is burning until today.
-People entitled Narayan Gautama as a yogi and he also establish an ashram to graze cows.
+Therefore, he started the sacrificial fire on the full moon day in the month of Bishak, which is burning until today.
+People referred to Narayan Gautama as a yogi, and he also established an ashram to graze cows.
 The ashram has been home to more than 300 cows until today.

-People also believe that there was a person named Swargadwari Mahapravu who was god-sent to restore and protect the Dharma in today’s world.
-He followed the footsteps of guru Maharaj.
-Therefore, he spent his entire life doing yoga and taking care of the cows.
-He even took his last breath on the very spot where guru Maharaj was buried.
+People also believe that a person named Swargadwari Mahapravu was god-sent to restore and protect the Dharma in today’s world.
+He followed Guru Maharaj’s footsteps and spent his entire life doing yoga and caring for the cows.
+He even took his last breath on the very spot where Guru Maharaj was buried.

 Access/Transportation/Road condition